One year on: how the late Pop Smoke's influence lives on in drill

 In comes Ghana, the home of new talent such as the whimsical Amaraae, as well as juggernauts like Sarkodie.
 We see youngsters from Kumasi draw direct influence from America’s ever-growing rap scene (to the extent that some dub the city ‘Kumerica’).
 Yaw Tog is the best example of this: with a range just as extensive as Pop’s, he is Ghana’s newest drill superstar.
 Whether he sings in a deepened voice, or raps over hollow sounds just like Pop once did, Yaw Tog gives drill stars around the world a run for their money.

 However, a year on from the heart-wrenching death of drill’s very own Columbus, it seems the international sound is losing traction in New York and London.
-Although drill still remains a hugely popular genre in today’s UK mainstream, it’s not a shock that after nearly six years of the sound being the ‘it’ thing, many UK rap fans want to hear something different and unique.
-Yet new talents continue to revive the genre with their creativity – take Central Cee’s skilful rhymes, or the melodies created by M1llions’ signature flow.
+Although drill remains hugely popular in today’s UK mainstream, it’s not a shock that after nearly six years of the genre being the ‘it’ thing, many UK rap fans are gravitating to newer, more complex flows (typified by south London’s Knucks).
+Yet fresh talents continue to revive the genre with their creativity – take Central Cee’s skilful rhymes and M1llions’ distinctive melodies.

 Meanwhile, In New York, the drill sound is becoming a little lost among scene-dominating trap’n’b acts such as Lil Tjay and J.I The Prince.
 Perhaps it takes a star who shines with Pop Smoke’s intensity to keep such a scene alive.